My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Built in 1612, Luxembourg Garden spreads out over almost 62 acres of land, divided into French and English gardens.

-These famous gardens are best to visit from the spring until fall.
+These famous gardens are best to visit from spring until fall.

 Cost: it is completely free to explore Luxembourg Garden.